dopiyo85/JavaSparkWeek1IPCeaserCipher/README.md

 has been moved down.

 ## BDD
-* After running the code, Select the process,
+* After running the code, Select the process

- - Input either e for encoding or d for decoding
+Input either e for encoding or d for decoding

 * Enter the message

-- Input the message you want to display
+Input the message you want to display

 * Enter the key

-- Input the key number
+Input the key number

 * After getting the output displayed, choosed whether to continue or to end

-- Input continue or quit
+Input continue or quit

 **Example**
 * When encrypting, a person looks up each letter of the message in the "plain"